mueslo/pythonBits/README.md

 #### A Python description generator for movies and TV shows

 ## Install
+1. (Optional, highly recommended) Set up a virtualenv to avoid polluting your system with dependencies.
+  - with virtualenvwrapper: `mkvirtualenv pythonbits -p $(which python2)`
+    - activate the virtualenv with `workon pythonbits`
-1. Install pythonBits in one of the following ways
+2. Install pythonBits in one of the following ways
-  * install via `pip2 install pythonbits`
+  - install via `pip install pythonbits`
-  * clone and `pip2 install .`
+  - clone and `pip install .`
-  * (dev) clone, install requirements from setup.py and run as `python -m pythonbits` instead of `pythonbits`
+  - (dev) clone, install requirements from setup.py and run as `python -m pythonbits` instead of `pythonbits`

-2. Install mediainfo, ffmpeg and mktorrent such that they are accessible from $PATH
+3. Install mediainfo, ffmpeg and mktorrent such that they are accessible for pythonBits
-  * you can also manually specify things such as the torrent file or screenshots, this will prevent the programs from being called, removing the dependency
+  - you can also manually specify things such as the torrent file or screenshots, this will prevent the programs from being called, removing the dependency

+If you don't want to use a virtualenv but keep system pollution with PyPI packages to a minimum, install via `pip install --user`.
+For more information, visit [this site](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/).

 ## Usage
 ```